elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/proxy-pattern.md

     <br />
     <div></div>

-- Because you'll be introducing a lot of new classes, the code may become more complicated.
+- Because you'll be introducing many new classes, the code may become more complicated.
 - The service's response time may be delayed or hindered.

 <br />